opendatahub-io/opendatahub-community/proposal/xskipper.md

 Xskipper is a Spark extension with [scala and python api](https://xskipper.io/master/api/indexing/).
 Xskipper jar for the relevant spark version should be added to pyspark packages jars, once the jar is included data can be indexed and dataskipping can be enabled.
 See [example notebook](https://github.com/xskipper-io/xskipper/blob/master/notebooks/python/Xskipper%20-%20Python%20Sample.ipynb).

+## Testing
+In JupiterHub select spark2.4 based image (Minimal python with apache spark) Import xskipper pyspark notebook example (see link in Implementation section above) Update Setup section cells to use local filesystem for data and metadata as shown in [ODH notebook setup](img/XskipperNotebookUseOfLocalFS.png), test on spark standalone mode.
+If Xskipper module cannot be found, restart kernel/shut down and start server  until found.
+Run the notebook to verify xskipper functionality and api running as expected.

 ## More info

 - [IEEE Big Data 2020 paper - Extensible Data Skipping](https://arxiv.org/abs/2009.08150)